bhandley/BH_Torque_examples/SE_exercise/README.md

 ### Launch Environment
 At first I launch the environment from the GUI.
-This phase alow me to make sure the Blueprint is correct and environment could be executed to produce the required IaaC.
+This phase alow me to make sure the Blueprint is correct and environment could be executed to produce the required IaC.

 Below is an example of manual execution: